3mdeb/conferences/2022/QubesOSsummit/day2_qubes_modern_desktop.md

 * And many many more...
 ]
 .right-column50[

-### But what we would really like is to meet Qubes certification requirements.
+### But what we would really like is to meet Qubes certification requirements

 ]

 ---